Kalaivani Rajaratnam: Assassination of Rajiv Gandhi

 She was selected by her cousin, Chandrasekarampillai Packiyachandran, also known as Sivarasan, to serve as a suicide bomber in the assassination of Rajiv Gandhi.
 She operated under the shortened alias "Dhanu," derived from one of her pseudonyms, Thenmozhi.
 Kalaivani arrived on the coast of Kodiakarai with several other tigers, including her cousins Sivarasan and Subha, in early May 1991.
 Until the rally, they stayed in several safe houses.
 The LTTE also sent backup tigers to Delhi if they were unable to kill Gandhi in Tamil Nadu.
 During the time until the Rajiv Gandhi rally, they also performed dry runs at the rallies of other policitians, notably one of V.P Singh on 7 May 1991 in Chennai.
 She was instructed to garland Gandhi, and then bend over to touch his feet, a symbol of respect in South Asian culture.
 She often spoke in English as not to set off suspicion with her Sri Lankan Tamil accent.

 Kalaivani wore a green and orange salwar kameez to the rally, under the alias Dhanu, and claimed to be from Kanchipuram.
-Disguised as a civilian, approached Gandhi during an election rally in Sriperumbudur, Tamil Nadu.
+Disguised as a civilian, she approached Gandhi during an election rally in Sriperumbudur, Tamil Nadu.
 She carried an explosive device hidden under her clothing.
 After placing the garland and bending over to touch his feet, she detonated the bomb, killing herself and Gandhi, along with several others present at the rally.
 The assassination was a pivotal event in the Sri Lankan Civil War and significantly impacted Indian–Sri Lankan relations.